hoho0001/mad9022-w19/docs/modules/week8/cordova-files.md

 **Each level of directory must be created one at a time.**

-The file plugin will sometimes take longer than the other plugins to be ready to use.
-If you are going to use the file plugin at the start of your app then you should use an additional event listener to `deviceready`.
+The file plugin will sometimes take longer than the other plugins to be ready to use on Chrome.
+If you are going to use the file plugin at the start of your app then you should use an additional event listener to `deviceready` if you are using the `browser` platform.

 ```js
 window.addEventListener("filePluginIsReady", () => {